 10. Kirby Mass Attack

-8. Kirby & The Amazing Mirror
+9. Kirby & The Amazing Mirror

-Kirby & The Amazing Mirror cemented the Kirby franchise as one of the most creative in Nintendo's stable.
-In it, Kirby finds himself split into four separately colored entities and given the job of reassembling the pieces of a magic mirror to save the inhabitants of Mirror World.
+Kirby and The Amazing Mirror cemented the Kirby series as one of Nintendo's most creative.
+In it, the pink puffball finds himself split into four separately colored entities and given the job of reassembling the pieces of a magic mirror to save the inhabitants of Mirror World.

 8. Kirby's Dream Land 2

 The success of Kirby's Adventure for the NES in 1993 earned Kirby enough gaming cred to branch out into two side projects: Kirby's Pinball Land and Kirby's Dream Course.
 By 1995, however, fans were itching for a return to Kirby's roots, and Nintendo delivered in spades with Kirby's Dream Land 2 for Game Boy.